oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_migration_connection_actions_module.rst

 ..
 Description

 - Perform actions on a Connection resource in Oracle Cloud Infrastructure
-- For *action=change_compartment*, used to change the Database Connection compartment.
+- For *action=change_compartment*, note: Deprecated.
+Use the new resource model APIs instead.
+Used to change the Database Connection compartment.

 ..
 Aliases